 Due to this heat loss and the method of heating with an element, ceramic hobs are also slow to heat up and slow to cool down.

 This makes temperature adjustments a challenge.
 It’s like with coals in a barbecue: once they’re hot, they’re hot for a long time.

 On the other hand, induction hobs only heat the part of the surface that comes into contact with your pot or pan.
 It is much faster – even faster than gas.

 This also means that induction is very safe.
 Because there is no heat leakage, you can put your hand next to a pan and you wouldn’t burn yourself.

 Induction hobs also cool down much faster, as it is only the residual heat trapped in the glass that needs to cool, rather than an entire heating element.

-Think of it like a lightbulb – even after you turn off the light, the bulb remains hot.
-That same kind of residual heat will remain in your induction hob surface.
+Think of it like putting a hot pan down on your countertop – even after you move the pan, the countertop remains a little warm where the pan was.
+That same kind of residual heat will remain on your induction hob surface.

 Ceramic hobs are rapidly becoming, if they aren’t already, a thing of the past.
 As such, the features you find on ceramic hobs are minimal.